High performance computing

 HPC and Data Facilities available

-- ARCHER - external link - the UKRI national service launched in December 2013; funded jointly by NERC/EPSRC; located in Edinburgh.
-The NERC annual allocation on ARCHER is 3,192 million allocation units (MAU).
+- ARCHER2 - external link - the UKRI national service launched in 2021; funded jointly by NERC/EPSRC; located in Edinburgh.
+The NERC annual allocation on ARCHER2 is 9,350 thousand compute units (kCU).

 - JASMIN - external link the NERC data analysis environment; hosted/managed by the NERC/STFC Centre for Environmental Data Analysis (CEDA) at RAL.